zowe/zowe-client-java-sdk/README.md

 In the example above, for certFilePath specify a path with a file name representing the location and file name of the .p12 file.

 For certPassword, specify the paraphrase/password used for the key store.

-The certificate file path value is normally retrieved from the Zowe Global Team Configuration file defined as a profile property.

-Or you can hard the values within the ZosConnection definition.

-Check the following for an example test:

-    The following exampple shows how to generate a p12 file for testing.

-    The following shows how a private key and certificate can be combined into a p12 file format.

-    C:> openssl x509 -req -days 3650 -in file.csr -signkey file.key -out file.crt
-    Enter pass phrase for node1.key:frank
-    Certificate request self-signature ok

-    C:> openssl pkcs12 -export -in file.crt -inkey node1.key -name "node1" -out file.p12
-    Enter pass phrase for node1.key:
-    Enter Export Password:
-    Verifying - Enter Export Password:

 See [README.md](https://github.com/zowe/zowe-client-java-sdk/blob/main/src/main/java/zowe/client/sdk/zosmfauth/README.md) in zosmfauth package for further details.

 ## Requirements